KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown by JScript to notify a common language runtime (CLR) host or program that an error occurred.
 A Microsoft.JScript.JScriptException usually takes a Microsoft.JScript.JSError enumeration value.

-    throw [Microsoft.JScript.JScriptException]::New("JScript to notify a common language runtime (CLR) host or program that an error occurred.
-A Microsoft.JScript.JScriptException usually takes a Microsoft.JScript.JSError enumeration value.")
+    throw [Microsoft.JScript.JScriptException]::New('JScript to notify a common language runtime (CLR) host or program that an error occurred.
+A Microsoft.JScript.JScriptException usually takes a Microsoft.JScript.JSError enumeration value.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.JScript.JScriptException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.JScript.JScriptException.aspx)